tumBAIS/ML-CO-pipeline-AMoD-control/README.md

 Control. arXiv preprint: [arXiv:2302.03963](https://arxiv.org/abs/2302.03963), 2023.

 This repository contains all relevant scripts and data sets to reproduce the results from the paper.
 We assume using *slurm*.
+We used Python version 3.8.10.
+We used g++ version 9.4.0.
+We run the code on a Linux Ubuntu system.
+We thank Gerhard Hiermann to provide us the code from the paper [A polynomial-time algorithm for user-based relocation in free-floating car sharing systems](https://doi.org/10.1016/j.trb.2020.11.001) via git https://github.com/tumBAIS/kdsp-cpp.
+We used this code to calculate the k-dSPP solution.

 ![](./visualization/movie_numVeh300_09-10.gif)